Bibek417/Bike-Sharing-Multiple-Linear-Regression-Model-/README.md

 1. Which variables are significant in predicting the demand for shared bikes.
 2. How well those variables describe the bike demands
 * Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.
+# OBJECTIVES
+*  To build a model for the prediction of demand for shared bikes which is used by the organization to understand how exactly the demands vary with different features .